BackDevelopers/backdevelopers-stackbit/content/pages/index.md

     type: FeaturedItemsSection
   - elementId: ''
     colors: colors-a
-    title: why seo optimization is important when building a new site
+    title: Why seo optimization is important when building a new site
     text: >
       Share WIP, comment on each other’s work, approve what’s ready to go, ship together